Healthy Pasta Fagioli Recipe (Italian Pasta and Beans)

 Beans And Pasta In Red Sauce

-Instructions for How to make this Pasta e Fagioli Recipe
+How to Make this Pasta e Fagioli Recipe

-While the sauce is cooking, cook the ditalini pasta in lightly salted water.
-Make sure to salt the pasta water as you’ll add this to the finished beans and the cooked pasta water is what gives this soup so much flavor.
+Cook the pasta in salted water.
+Make sure to salt the pasta water as you’ll add this to the finished beans.
+The cooked pasta water is what gives this soup so much flavor.
 I typically add a scant tablespoon to a large pot of water, knowing that I will not sure all of the water.
+Add the cooked pasta and 2 cups or so of pasta water to thin.
+Add 1/2 cup of pasta water at a time to adjust the thinness; it should be like a soup broth.
+Serve with parmesan cheese on top and more chopped fresh parsley.

 Vegetarian Pasta Fagioli